chkworks/VL.TheBigBang/README.md

 37. Algorithms

 ## Supporters

-### Backed by
 cheheart, brunotti, sunep, michaelias

-Thanks a lot to remony4, mhusinsky, Ilina and Julian for proof-reading!
+ Also thanks a lot to Rosi, Matthias, Ilina and Julian for proof-reading!

 ## License